Event Calendar

 Only few PhD graduates stay at the university in the medium term and the most optimistic estimates give only 10 % of PhDs a realistic chance of attaining a professorship.
 Therefore, it is very wise for scientists to start exploring alternative career paths early on.
 Several obstacles stand in the way: the intense focus on the dissertation and the resulting lack of time, doubts and fears about career prospects both inside and outside academia, and the shortage of concrete strategies and role models.

 This workshop offer is intended to give doctoral candidates and postdocs the opportunity to deal specifically with the topic of possible career prospects outside of their academic career – be it to have a good "plan B", be it to concretize perspectives and take their first steps.
 Note: This workshop is aimed at the international job market.
 Please consider our other workshop offer in March if you are specifically interest in working in Germany or other German-speaking countries.
 The workshop is offered exclusively for KCDS members and members of the CRC Wave Phenomena.
-Non-members may sign up for a place on the "stand-by" waiting list via the KCDS intranet portal.
+If there are free places left, non-members can also sign up.
+Registration for non-members will be open starting February 1, 2026.
 Registration

 Please visit the KCDS intranet portal to register for this course.